SelfPrivacy/selfprivacy-nixos-config/README.md

 $ nix flake lock --override-input selfprivacy-api git+https://git.selfprivacy.org/SelfPrivacy/selfprivacy-rest-api.git?ref=flakes
 ```

-Similarly to update mechanism (described above), depending on the "precision" of an URL, its update scope varies.
+Similarly to update mechanism (described above), depending on the "precision" of an URL, its update scope varies accordingly.

 Note, that subsequent calls of `nix flake lock --update-input <INPUT>` or `nix flake update` (or `nix flake update INPUT` by Nix 2.19+) will update the input regardless of the prior override.
 The information about override is stored only in `flake.lock` (`flake.nix` is not altered by Nix).

 ---

-Note, that override does not update flake inputs recursively (say, you have a flake inside your flake input).
+Note, that override does not update flake inputs recursively (say, you have a flake nested inside your flake input).
 For recursive updates only `nix flake lock --update-input` and `nix flake update` mechanisms are suitable.
-However, as of 2024-01-10 none of the current inputs contain other flakes, hence override mechanism is fine.
+However, as of 2024-01-10 none of the SP NixOS configuration inputs contain other flakes, hence override mechanism is fine (don't confuse with top-level flake which has nested inputs).